-At a Glance: In 1989 Sega purchased the rights to do a sequel to popular worst fighting game ever, Fist of the North Star.
-Then they decided that idea wasn't quite insane enough and remade the exact same game while simultaneously adding 11% more crap, resulting in this vomit inducing 16-bit time capsule of everything that was wrong with 80's video games.
-If you found the preceding awesomely outrageous metaphor intriguing, then welcome to the introduction to my Last Battle review.
-Anyone familiar with the 13 year history of making fun of the 80's should have a general idea of what to expect in this article.
+At a Glance: In 1989 Sega purchased the rights to do a sequel to the worst fighting game ever, Fist of the North Star.
+Then they decided that idea wasn't quite stupid enough and remade the exact same game while simultaneously adding 11% more crap, resulting in this vomit inducing time capsule of everything that was wrong with 80's video games.
+Anyone familiar with the atrocity that is Fist of the North Star should know exaclty what to expect from this game.
 Or at least that's what they'll think until everything goes fucking nuts, pirates grow robotic arms, and shirts start spontaneously disintegrating.
-So strap yourself in and prepare to embark on a fantastic voyage of discovery and super excitement that may or may not put the names of female body parts in words that didn't have female body parts in them previously.
+So strap yourself in for this fantastic voyage of 16-bit pain.

 Platform: Sega Genesis (Download Emulator here - 325k)